 Paper trading apps allow you to show the reality of your trading strategy.
 When you identify some improvement that needs to be made, you can do that.

-And only when you get comfortable about your trading strategy and your learnings, you can try it in real trading account.
+And only when you get comfortable with your trading strategy and your learnings, you can try it in a real trading account.

 All this is done without risking your main trading capital.